elliotwoods/ofxSquashBuddies/Readme.md

 ofxSquashBuddies is a very low-latency system for transmitting data across a network.

-Typical 0.5 frames latency between 2 computers on a GigE connection for a 4MB image (e.g. 1080p YUY or 720p RGBA) stream.
+Typica < 1 frame latency between 2 computers on a GigE connection for a 4MB image at 30fps (e.g. 1080p YUY or 720p RGBA), at less than 5% CPU on both sender and receiver.

 Why is it so fast?
 ------------------

-Due to its threaded stream architecture, it can:

-* Send whilst it is compressing
+We've made quite a few speed optimisations:

+* Send whilst we are compressing (i.e. don't wait for 1 to finish before starting the next one on another thread.
+This means same amount of computation is required but overall latency is significantly reduced).
-* Decompress whilst it is receiving
+* Decompress whilst we are receiving

-This reduces the overall latency in the system since processes can happen simultanaously.
+* We use the !(Density)[https://github.com/centaurean/density] compression algorithm (approx 2x faster than Snappy at around the same compression ratio).
+* We use !(ASIO)[http://think-async.com/] socket library (as used by GigE Vision libraries).

+All of these systems are open source and cross platform.

 Requirements
 ============